Reproducing Medium's image zoom

 ├── package.json

-which takes a selector and an object of options as arguments.
-We use an object for the later because they are optional and unordered.
+import 'medium-zoom.css';The plugin is contained in a function called mediumZoom, which takes a selector and an options object as arguments.
+We use an object for the options because they are optional and unordered.

 const mediumZoom = (selector, options = {}) => {